HohnerJulian/ResearchTikPy/README.md

 <a name="get_followers"></a>
 ### Function: **get_followers**

-Fetches followers for multiple users and compiles them into a single DataFrame.
+Fetches followers for multiple users and compiles them into a single data frame.
 It is advised to keep the list of usernames short to avoid longer runtimes OR to use the `total_count` parameter to avoid reaching daily quotas rather quickly.

 ```bash